 Recalling our previous discussion regarding Reach Zones for various individuals, ensure that all parts and materials will be in appropriate locations for easy access at the workbench.

-Determine how the parts//materials will be contained.
-They maybe in bins on the workbench itself.
-Some parts and materials maybe stored on carts or shelves and transported to the workbench as needed.
+Determine how the parts/materials will be contained.
+They may be in bins on the workbench itself.
+Some parts and materials may be stored on carts or shelves and transported to the workbench as needed.

 Shelves/Racks

-Storage of parts, materials, tools, etc. is part of the ergonomics design process.
-This could be at the workbench itself or some other location.
+Storage of parts, materials, and tools is part of the ergonomics design process.
+This could be at the workbench itself or another location.
 Use the Shelves/Racks Checklist for design guidelines.